 Over time, your bathtub drain can become clogged.
 You could be left standing in inches of water at the end of a shower or bath.
 If you notice a foul smell coming from the drain, or that the water is going down very slowly, it is important to clean the drain.
 A backed up bathtub drain is inconvenient and stressful, and may be caused by the buildup of soap scum, hair, and other debris.

-In Order to Clean Your Bathtub Drain, You Need To:
+How to Clean Your Bathtub Drain

 - Remove the Stopper

 Depending on the situation, your bathtub may have a drop stopper, levered bathtub stopper, or a push stopper.
 To remove a drop stopper, you simply need to take off the stopper cap and remove the screw.
 This will give you access to the drainage crossbars.
 To remove a levered bathtub stopper, you need to remove the overflow plate and the stopper, and clean the stopper with hot water to flush out any debris.
 Push stoppers can be more difficult to remove.
 You may be able to hold the base and unscrew the stopper to remove it.